H3llKa1ser/Homelabbing-Recipes/Cyber Range Homelab/Active Directory/Windows Server 2019.md

 Once the installation is complete, we will be asked to set the password for the Administrator account.
 Set any password you like (remember this is a Cyber Range Home Lab).

 Click Finish.

+We won’t be able to log in by using the Ctrl+Alt+Delete shortcut.
+This will open the system settings menu of the host system.

+VirtualBox has a shortcut configured to perform this action.
+Use the shortcut Right Ctrl+Delete to access the login screen.
+Login as the Administrator in the VM.

+- Guest Additions Installation

+We need to install the VBOX Guest Additions to adjust the size of the VM screen.

+From the VM toolbar, click:

+    Devices -> Optical Drives -> Remove disk from virtual drive.

+Then select:

+    Devices -> Insert Guest Additions CD Image

+Now open the File Explorer.
+Once the disk is loaded, it will show up in the sidebar.

+Click on it, then Double-click on VBOXWindowsAdditions to start the installer.

+Click Next, Next, Install.
+Once installed, choose Reboot now, then Finish.
+The VM will restart.

+After restart, login again.
+Then click on

+    Devices -> Optical Drivers -> Remove disk from virtual drive

+to remove the Guest Additions image.

+From the VM toolbar, click:

+    View -> (Choose any view mode you wish)

+ - Network Configuration

+The AD_LAB interface has disabled DHCP, and because of this, we have to manually assign an IP address.

+From the taskbar, right-click on the network icon, and select

+    Open Network & Internet Settings

+Click on

+    Change Adapter Options

+On the Network Connections page, we should see the Ethernet Adapter.
+Right-click on the adapter and select "Properties".